 Your final paper should be well developed and convey your understanding of the readings and concepts.
 Your paper should be organized, coherent, and unified; it should also be free of spelling and grammatical errors.
-If you need help in writing such a paper, take a look at The Writing Center: University of Wisconsin-Madison.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows: